rosswd/challenged-by-code/README.md

 If you find new challenges or a broken link, feel free to send a pull request for lots of changes or ping me on [Twitter](https://twitter.com/Macabhaird) for single edits.

+I can't promise I'll add all changes but if there good, it's probable.